 - Refunds due to COVID-19 outside of the standard refund policy will be handled on a case-by-case basis.
 Refer to the standard refund policy here:

-- All participants (youth & adults) will be required to have a completed BSA Medical Form and the NCAC Health Advisory.
-Form Part C (the physical) is required for Scouts BSA week Participants.
-Participants staying less than 72 total hours need to have Parts A & B of the Medical Form completed.
+- All Scouts BSA participants (youth & adults) will be required to have a completed BSA Medical Form and the BSA Health Advisory Form.
+Part C (the physical) is required for Scouts BSA week Participants.
+Participants staying less than 72 total hours, Resident Cub Scouts and Day only campers, need to have Parts A & B of the Medical Form completed.
 Forms can be found here:

 - Attendance at campfires, flag ceremonies, and other camp-wide events will be optional.